2018 Know Your Government!!!

 - strengthening personal values

-- Realize that democracy requires responsible citizenship/participation
+- Realization that democracy requires responsible citizenship/participation and teamwork;

 A Special Thanks to our KYG Sponsors: